 On this day the last large scale deep coal mine in Great Britain – Kellingley in North Yorkshire – closed.
 UK producers were struggling to compete with lower priced, lower nitrogen oxides (NOx) emitting coal from oversees.

 The Industrial Emissions Directive is enforced in the UK and the rest of the European Union, putting stricter limits on the amount of NOx emitted into the atmosphere.
 From this point on coal power stations can either limit their availability to generate electricity or invest to adapt their boilers and use emissions abatement technologies.

 Great Britain saw its first day generating electricity without using any coal since the opening of the first UK power station in 1882.

 Drax and other energy companies write to the UK government in support of maintaining, rather than scrapping, the Carbon Price Floor.

-The first coal-free 24-hour period on Britain’s electricity system since 1882.
+The first coal-free 24-hour period on Great Britain’s electricity system since 1882.

-Drax is Europe’s largest decarbonisation project.
-Three of its six electricity generation units now run exclusively on biomass – reducing carbon emissions by more than 80%.
-Currently 65% of its electricity per year is generated using renewable, rather than fossil fuel.
-A fourth coal unit will be converted to biomass in the second half of 2018 – and the last coal units could be turned off as early as 2023.
+Drax Power Station is Europe’s largest decarbonisation project.
+Four of its six electricity generation units now run exclusively on biomass – reducing carbon emissions by more than 80%.
+Currently 75% of its electricity per year is generated using renewable, rather than fossil fuel.
+The last two coal units could be turned off by 2023.